CampusBot-WestUniversity/CampusBot/README.md

 ### WELCOME

-This repository host the proposed chat project using LLM, please visit [CONTRIBUTING.md page](./CONTRIBUTING.md) before you continue working/using this repository.
+This repository host the proposed chat project using LLM, please visit [CONTRIBUTING page](./CONTRIBUTING.md) before you continue working/using this repository.

 You can reach out to the repo admins for enquiries.